Best Trolling Motor Battery Types for Reliable Fishing Power

 Cons

-Lithium LiFePO4 Batteries
+LiFePO4 Lithium Batteries

 Why LiFePO4 works well for trolling motors

-- Lower weight: Many 12V 100Ah LiFePO4 batteries weigh about 22–30 lbs, compared with roughly 60–70 lbs for many 100Ah AGM or lead-acid marine batteries.
+- Lower weight: Many 100Ah LiFePO4 batteries weigh around 22–30 lbs, compared with about 60–70 lbs for many lead-acid or AGM marine batteries.

 Trolling Motor Battery Type Comparison

-| Battery Type | Typical 100Ah-Class Weight | Usable Capacity | Maintenance Level | Charging Time | Cycle Life | Upfront Cost in Canada | Best For |
+| Battery Type | Typical 100Ah-Class Weight | Usable Capacity | Maintenance | Charging Time | Cycle Life | Best For |

-| Flooded Lead-Acid | 60–70 lbs | 40–50Ah usable from 100Ah if preserving lifespan | High: check water levels every 1–3 months, clean terminals, keep ventilated | 8–12+ hours | 200–500 cycles, depending on depth of discharge | C$160–C$340 | Occasional use, lowest upfront budget |
+| Flooded Lead-Acid | 60–70 lbs | Often around 40–50Ah preferred usable from 100Ah | High | 8–12+ hours | Lower under deep cycling | Occasional use and lowest upfront budget |

-| AGM | 60–75 lbs | 45–60Ah usable from 100Ah for better lifespan | Low: sealed design, no watering; inspect terminals periodically | 6–10+ hours | 300–700 cycles | C$240–C$475 | Users who want sealed lead-acid with less maintenance |
+| AGM | 60–75 lbs | Often around 45–60Ah preferred usable from 100Ah | Low | 6–10+ hours | Moderate | Sealed lead-acid users who want less maintenance |

-| LiFePO4 Lithium | 22–30 lbs | 80–100Ah usable from 100Ah, depending on BMS and usage | Very low: no watering, no acid cleanup; monitor terminals and app data | 2–5 hours with compatible lithium charger | 2,000–5,000+ cycles; some models reach 4,000+ cycles | C$400–C$1,100+ | Long runtime, frequent fishing, weight savings, long-term value |
+| LiFePO4 Lithium | 22–30 lbs | Often 80–100Ah usable from 100Ah depending on model and settings | Very low | 2–5 hours with compatible charger | High | Frequent fishing, weight savings, long runtime, long-term value |

-What Voltage Battery Do You Need for Your Trolling Motor?
+What Voltage Battery Do You Need?

 Common Trolling Motor Voltage Setups